seanKenkeremath/AndroidAzureDevOpsFlavorsExample/README.md

 `/.gradlew assemble -PactiveEnvironments=staging,production -PactiveProducts=productA -PactiveColors=blue,green`

-will build the release/debug variants for Product A with every combination fo staging/production and blue/green.
+will build the release/debug variants for Product A with every combination of staging/production and blue/green.

 # The Azure Devops pipeline